benjamesian/GoodNews/README.md

 ## Contact & Contributing

 Ideas, contributions, and discussion in general is always welcome.
-If you would like to get in touch or become involved in this project reach out to Ben at bencook400@gmail.com .
+If you would like to get in touch or become involved in this project reach out to Ben at bencook400@gmail.com.

+## License
+This project is distributed under the MIT License.
+See [/LICENSE](LICENSE) for more information.